Juangunner4/primos-marketplace/README.md

   Solana blockchain.
 * **mobile** – a React Native application powered by Expo.

+Environment variables for all services are stored under `frontend/.env`.
+A `frontend/.env.test` file contains sample settings for the hosted test environment.

 ### Beta Access

 The backend restricts logins to users with a valid beta code.
 Thirty beta codes